withrobot/myAHRS_plus/tutorial/readme.md

 | ------|------ |
 | fmt | Message format name |
 * Example
- * @bin out,EULER RIIMU: display EULER angle and uncorrected sensor value
+ * @bin out,EULER RIIMU: display EULER angle and uncompensated sensor value
- * @bin out,IMU: display corrected sensor value only
+ * @bin out,IMU: display compensated sensor value only

 #####2.8 Data Request
 A sensor data request command when the data output mode is in trigger mode.
 Data message output instead of the command response.
 Error response will return when it is in continuous mode.